Rolands-Laucis/Pauca/readme.md

 ## Running Marble.

 Currently Marble's specification is being devloped by Rolands Laucis, and this may take a considerable amount of time.
 So far there is no implementation of the Marble engine, i.e. it is still just an idea.
 You are free to implement it in whatever language you wish, so long as you credit this repo.
+However, i did tinker around with an implementation in Node.js, as can be seen in `./imp_js`.
+See `./imp_js/tests` for currently supported Marble features.
+This implementation is currently paused, since i realised that Marble is a LISP like language, and my parser doesnt support recursive rules, since js regex engine does not support recursion.
+There is some beautiful code there though :)

-Marble would be built with Node.js, so it could simply run with a CLI as such:
+Marble could be built with Node.js, so it could simply run with a CLI as such:

 ``node marble syntax.marble script.c output.js``

-This would launch Marble to read the syntax definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the script.c text file and transpiles them to whatever target language script, here - output.js.
+This would launch Marble to read the `syntax.marble` definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the `script.c` text file and transpiles them to whatever target language script, here - `output.js`.
 Both script and output are just any plain text files, not necessarily programming language scripts.

 Marble engine implementations should be built such that they can be invoked from CLI and programmatically, by calling a single function in a script.